mtms39/mtms39/README.md

 Hi, I’m a undergrad student at Federal University of Minas Gerais who is driven by learning and challenges.
 I'm studying Physics on college and cybersecurity by my self.

-Looking for a carreer on cybersecurity I'm always reading about it and/or making a free course.
+Looking for a carreer on cybersecurity.
+DCPT cert in progress.

 If you want to find me, you can contact me through my e-mail: marcotuliomelosoares@gmail.com.